-C25.
-The Applicant must ensure that it has sufficient water for all stages of the development, including water required for dust suppression, bush fire protection and the establishment and maintenance of vegetation screening.
+C23.
+The Applicant must ensure that it has sufficient water for all stages of the development, and if necessary, adjust the scale of the development to match its available water supply.

 Note: Under the Water Act 1912 and/or the Water Management Act 2000, the Applicant is required to obtain the necessary water licences for the development.